dioz95/marketing-analytics-engineering/README.md

   ```
 3. Create a virtual environment with `python 3.11.x`
 4. Install `requirements.txt` inside the virtual environment
 5. Install `direnv` in your local machine. `direnv` is a shell extension tool to enable using your own `profile.yml` for local development.
-The installation instruction is available [here] (https://direnv.net/).
+The installation instruction is available [here](https://direnv.net/).
 6. Go to the root directory of the dbt project, in this case `dbt_transformation` folder, and create `.envrc` file:
   ```bash
   export DBT_GOOGLE_PROJECT=<your-bigquery-project-name>